 Ensure your client leaves the Tarot reading with a clear picture of the current state of events and a path forward to achieve the outcome they truly desire.
 Empowerment is key.

 Leave Your Judgements and Opinions at the Door

-On the surface, it may seem easy to be non-judgemental, but trust me, sometimes it is bloody difficult!
+On the surface, it may seem easy to be non-judgemental, but trust me, sometimes it is really difficult!
 For example, your client tells you about a secret affair with a married man with young kids, and you can’t help but feel for the wife and the children involved.
 Or, you watch as your client goes through messy break-up after messy break-up and you seriously question why he is putting himself through this every time.

 As an ethical Tarot reader, it is important to remain as impartial and non-judgemental as possible.
 Your client is trusting you with their personal information, and whether or not you agree with what they are doing, you need to offer impartial advice and guidance.